Hollywood Monsters (video game): Production

 During development, Dinamic Multimedia suggested a plan to hire a well-known band to compose music for the game.
 Pendulo was uncertain at first about whom to contact, but ultimately settled on the Spanish new wave group La Unión.
 According to Latiegui, the team "thought that [La Unión] could do a good job and that their style fit the game very well".
 Dinamic subsequently secured a deal with La Unión's record label, Warner Music Group, on the condition that Hollywood Monsters advertised the band's next album.
 As a result, La Unión composed the game's main theme, "Enigmas".
 Latiegui said in late 1997 that the collaboration had gone smoothly and that La Unión had "got[ten] along very well" with the team.
 In 2002, La Unión similarly recalled that working on Hollywood Monsters had been "a very fun experience", and reported that it was pleased with the results of the collaboration.

 In retrospect, Pendulo labeled Hollywood Monsters a difficult project.
 The team found it to be a significantly greater challenge than Igor had been, and reported that resources were tight during production.
 It ultimately required a long production cycle of around two and a half years.
-Pinilla told Game 40 that development would have gone faster with more contributors, but that it was "impossible to have more people."
+Pinilla told Game 40 that development would have gone faster with more contributors, but that it was impossible to have more people.
 Spain's game development industry had collapsed after the golden age of Spanish software in the 8-bit era: Francisco Delgado of Micromanía cited Hollywood Monsters as one of the few Spanish-made games under production in 1997.
-While Latiegui was hopeful that Spain's fortunes were turning around, Hernáez remarked that "we are [still] quite far from countries like England, France or the United States."
+While Latiegui was hopeful that Spain's fortunes were turning around, Hernáez remarked that it remained "quite far from countries like England, France or the United States."
 According to Espunya, there was a consensus in 1997 that Spanish adventure game development had no future, although he saw Hollywood Monsters as a hopeful sign.